silexlabs/Dominos/README.md

 ##About Dominos

-Dominos can be available on any platform supported by the Haxe compiler (actionscript, javascript, c++, php, c#, java, neko, ...) but has however been tested only with actionscript and c++ so far.
+Dominos can be available on any platform supported by the [Haxe](www.haxe.org) compiler (actionscript, javascript, c++, php, c#, java, neko, ...) but has however been tested only with actionscript, neko and c++ so far.

 Dominos is Haxe 3 only (not compatible with older versions of Haxe).